 We fix poor cell phone signal!
 Find the right signal booster for you:

-1. Use WiFi Calling
+2. Use WiFi Calling

 This is not a good long-term solution if many people in your home rely on WiFi for calls, work, or fun.
 Using WiFi calling can hog a lot of bandwidth on your network.

-3. Keep Your Phone Charged
+7. Keep Your Phone Charged

 Trying to make calls with a low battery on a weak network puts stress on your phone.
 When the phone tries to connect to the nearest cell tower, it sucks up power from the battery.
 Keep your phone charged as much as possible.
 You’ll have fewer dropped calls and missed texts.

 Most of us have dropped our phones at some point.
 If you have a decent case, you may never see any damage.
 But not all damage is visible.
 Potential damage can reduce the quality of signal your cell phone receives by a significant amount.